hashicorp/terraform-provider-aws/website/docs/r/kendra_index.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `arn` - The Amazon Resource Name (ARN) of the Index.
+* `capacity_units` - A block that sets the number of additional document storage and query capacity units that should be used by the index.
 * `created_at` - The Unix datetime that the index was created.
+* `document_metadata_configuration_updates` - One or more blocks that specify the configuration settings for any metadata applied to the documents in the index.
+Documented below.
 * `error_message` - When the Status field value is `FAILED`, this contains a message that explains why.
 * `id` - The identifier of the Index.
 * `index_statistics` - A block that provides information about the number of FAQ questions and answers and the number of text documents indexed.
 Documented below.
 * `status` - The current status of the index.
 When the value is `ACTIVE`, the index is ready for use.
 If the Status field value is `FAILED`, the `error_message` field contains a message that explains why.
 * `updated_at` - The Unix datetime that the index was last updated.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).

+A `capacity_units` block supports the following attributes:

+* `query_capacity_units` - The amount of extra query capacity for an index and GetQuerySuggestions capacity.
+For more information, refer to [QueryCapacityUnits](https://docs.aws.amazon.com/kendra/latest/dg/API_CapacityUnitsConfiguration.html#Kendra-Type-CapacityUnitsConfiguration-QueryCapacityUnits).
+* `storage_capacity_units` - The amount of extra storage capacity for an index.
+A single capacity unit provides 30 GB of storage space or 100,000 documents, whichever is reached first.
+Minimum value of 0.

+A `document_metadata_configuration_updates` block supports the following attributes:

+* `name` - The name of the index field.
+Minimum length of 1.
+Maximum length of 30.
+* `relevance` - A block that provides manual tuning parameters to determine how the field affects the search results.
+Documented below.
+* `search` - A block that provides information about how the field is used during a search.
+Documented below.
+* `type` - The data type of the index field.
+Valid values are `STRING_VALUE`, `STRING_LIST_VALUE`, `LONG_VALUE`, `DATE_VALUE`.

+A `relevance` block supports the following attributes:

+* `duration` - Specifies the time period that the boost applies to.
+For more information, refer to [Duration](https://docs.aws.amazon.com/kendra/latest/dg/API_Relevance.html#Kendra-Type-Relevance-Duration).
+* `freshness` - Indicates that this field determines how "fresh" a document is.
+For more information, refer to [Freshness](https://docs.aws.amazon.com/kendra/latest/dg/API_Relevance.html#Kendra-Type-Relevance-Freshness).
+* `importance` - The relative importance of the field in the search.
+Larger numbers provide more of a boost than smaller numbers.
+Minimum value of 1.
+Maximum value of 10.
+* `rank_order` - Determines how values should be interpreted.
+For more information, refer to [RankOrder](https://docs.aws.amazon.com/kendra/latest/dg/API_Relevance.html#Kendra-Type-Relevance-RankOrder).
+* `values_importance_map` - A list of values that should be given a different boost when they appear in the result list.
+For more information, refer to [ValueImportanceMap](https://docs.aws.amazon.com/kendra/latest/dg/API_Relevance.html#Kendra-Type-Relevance-ValueImportanceMap).

+A `search` block supports the following attributes:

+* `displayable` - Determines whether the field is returned in the query response.
+The default is `true`.
+* `facetable` - Indicates that the field can be used to create search facets, a count of results for each value in the field.
+The default is `false`.
+* `searchable` - Determines whether the field is used in the search.
+If the Searchable field is true, you can use relevance tuning to manually tune how Amazon Kendra weights the field in the search.
+The default is `true` for `string` fields and `false` for `number` and `date` fields.
+* `sortable` - Determines whether the field can be used to sort the results of a query.
+If you specify sorting on a field that does not have Sortable set to true, Amazon Kendra returns an exception.
+The default is `false`.

 A `index_statistics` block supports the following attributes: